 It’s Bowie’s characterisation and invention of alternative worlds that sets the album up to be the timeless masterpiece it is.
 It features the kind of creation and imagination most associated with the progressive rock of the late ‘70s, but does it almost 10 years prior; showcasing Bowie to be a true innovator.
 Bowie’s invention of characters is not something isolated on this record and features heavily in other stages of his career, both before and after ‘Ziggy Stardust…’.
 It’s the protagonist on this album, however, that stands up to the test of time more than his other alter egos.
 The stories are so well presented that they will never not be compelling.

 As well as being well ahead of its time lyrically and thematically, the album is also well developed musically.
 Bowie takes inspiration from the same place Ziggy does and derives the core of the record’s sound from the glam rock that was dominating the UK charts at the time.
 Marc Bolan was of particular inspiration to Bowie at the time and inspired the track ‘Lady Stardust’ which, while also describing Bolan’s appearance, sounds rhythmically similar to T.Rex’s ’Planet Queen’.
 More generally, the musical inspiration of the album comes from T.Rex’s ‘Electric Warrior’ album, which was released less than a year before.
-It features similar percussive patterns as well as similar vocal styles, which strongly indicate Bowie’s admiration of the glam rock star, as well as his willingness to use him as a source of inspiration.
+It features similar percussive patterns as well as similar vocal styles, which strongly indicate Bowie’s admiration of the glam rock star.

 Although perhaps not as musically inventive as it would first seem, on the whole it’s hard to put into words just how much this album meant to music both in 1972 and now.
 We, as music fans, often think highly of musicians with the ability to tell compelling stories within their music and, as storytellers go, they don’t come any finer than David Bowie.
 ‘Ziggy Stardust…’ is the very definition of a seminal album and represents the point at which Bowie finally found his feet.
 It’s representative of the point at which the world was made aware of Bowie’s genius.